 For this king cake, I used an adaptation of King Arthur’s Perfectly Pillowy Cinnamon Rolls which was the 2021 Recipe of the Year.
 What intrigued me about the King Arthur recipe was the Japanese technique called tangzhong.

-With the tangzhong method, a small amount of flour is added to milk and cooked until a paste forms.
-When the paste is added to the remaining ingredients of a yeast bread, the result is a super soft bread that stays moist for a number of days.
+The tangzhong method adds a small amount of flour to milk and cooks until a paste forms.
+When the paste is added to the remaining ingredients of a yeast bread, the result is a super-soft bread that stays moist for several days.

-I have to say that I was skeptical about this because of the significantly higher ratio of liquid to flour that the recipe used.
+I have to say that I was skeptical about this because the recipe used a significantly higher ratio of liquid to flour.
 However, the result was amazing.

 The king cake was much softer than past king cakes that I’ve made.
 In addition, the dough was a dream to work with.